samuelcolvin/SublimeLinter-contrib-julialint/README.md

 ### Linter configuration

-To make it working you need to specify path to your executable of `Julia` and edit the script within the package content.
+To make it working you need to specify path to your executable of `Julia`.
 Do the following:

 1. Go to `Sublime Text -> Preferences -> Package Settings -> SublimeLinter -> Settings User`